-- Either prior to the lesson or at the beginning of the lesson, set up a demonstration handwashing station as pictured. - Explain the purpose of the various components of the handwashing station: - Water container with an open/close valve - Use this to hold potable water for handwashing - Warm water is ideal if you have access.
-The water will also warm up in the container if it's in a sunny location. - Treat the open/close valve like a sink tap: use a paper towel to turn it off after washing to avoid recontaminating hands - Soap dispenser - Soap is necessary to remove germs from hands.
-Water alone does not remove germs, nor does hand-sanitizer.
-(Tie-in to Handwashing Activity from What are the Risks? module) - Paper towel roll - For drying hands

-- Paper towel holder and adhesive or bungee cord

-- Keeps paper towels in place
+- Prior to the lesson or at the beginning of the lesson, set up a demonstration handwashing station as pictured. - Explain the purpose of the various components of the handwashing station: - Water container with an open/close valve - Use this to hold potable water for handwashing. - Warm water is ideal if you have access.
+The water will also warm up in the container if it's in a sunny location. - Treat the open/close valve like a sink tap: use a paper towel to turn it off after washing to avoid recontaminating hands. - Soap dispenser - Soap is necessary to remove germs from hands.
+Water alone does not remove germs, nor does hand sanitizer.
+(This is a tie-in to the Handwashing Activity from the "What are the Risks?" module.) - Paper towel roll - Paper towel holder and adhesive or bungee cord to keep paper towels in place

-- Dishpan or 5 gallon bucket

-- For collecting wastewater

-- Ask: where would you dispose of this wastewater on your farm?

-- o Trash can or bucket with lid

-- For used paper towels

-- Distribute a set of materials to each participant.
-Participants may choose to fully assemble the handwashing station on site or take components back to their farm.
+- Dishpan or five-gallon bucket for collecting wastewater. - Ask: Where would you dispose of this wastewater on your farm? - Trash can or bucket with lid for used paper towels - Distribute a set of materials to each participant.
+Participants may choose to fully assemble the handwashing station on-site or take components back to their farms.

-1. Constructing a Portable Handwashing Station (cont.)
+1. Constructing a Portable Handwashing Station (continued)